aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/worksheet-protection/detect-if-worksheet-is-password-protected/_index.md

 {{% alert color="primary" %}}

 It is possible to protect the workbooks and worksheets separately.
-For instance, a spreadsheet may contain one or more worksheets that are password-protected, however, the spreadsheet itself may or may not be protected.
+For instance, a spreadsheet may contain one or more worksheets that are password‑protected; however, the spreadsheet itself may or may not be protected.
 Aspose.Cells APIs provide the means to detect if a given worksheet is password protected or not.
-This article demonstrates the usage of Aspose.Cells for C++ API to achieve the same.
+This article demonstrates the usage of the Aspose.Cells for C++ API to achieve the same.

 {{% /alert %}}

-Aspose.Cells for C++ has exposed the [**Protection.IsProtectedWithPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/isprotectedwithpassword/) property to detect if a worksheet is password protected or not.
-Boolean type [**Protection.IsProtectedWithPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/isprotectedwithpassword/) property returns **true** if [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) is password-protected and **false** if not.
+Aspose.Cells for C++ exposes the [**Protection.IsProtectedWithPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/isprotectedwithpassword/) property to detect if a worksheet is password protected or not.
+The Boolean‑type [**Protection.IsProtectedWithPassword**](https://reference.aspose.com/cells/cpp/aspose.cells/protection/isprotectedwithpassword/) property returns **true** if a [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) is password‑protected and **false** if not.

 ```c++
 #include <iostream>